8 Breeds of Himalayan Mountain Dogs: Sheepdogs, Mastiffs, and More

 - These dogs are very dominant and territorial and not suitable for apartment living.

 - They need a firm and dominant owner.

-The Nepali hill dog is another native dog of Nepal, mainly available in the Hill areas and the India-Nepal border.
+Nepali hill dogs are native to Nepal and are primarily available in the region's hilly areas and near the India-Nepal border.

-- Generally it has a long black furry coat and looks like a black bear, commonly with brown patches on their head and eyes.
-Some rare dogs have brown, yellow, or tan shades on their feet and stomach.
+- Generally, they have long, black, furry coats and look like small black bears.
+They commonly have brown patches on their heads and eyes.
+Some rare individuals have brown, yellow or tan shades on their feet and stomach.

-- Another unique quality of this breed is that the males are much larger and stronger than the females, and they can be more than 50% larger in size.
+- Another unique quality of this breed is that the males are much larger and stronger than the females; they can be more than 50% larger in size.

 - Initially, the hill dog was used by some Nepali tribes for herding sheep and protecting livestock.

 - Hill dogs are very courageous, powerful and alert, but they aren't usually welcoming of strangers or other pets.
 They are very dominant and territorial and need a firm and experienced owner.

 Mountain Dogs From India

 Three excellent and popular Himalayan mountain dog breeds originated in India: Indigenous mastiffs (Himalayan guard dogs), Himachali Gaddis and Kashmir sheepdogs (Bakharwal mastiffs).

 Himalayan mastiffs are native to India.
 They are also commonly referred to as Himalayan guard dogs or indigenous Tibetan mastiffs.

 - They are found mainly in the Laddakh region of the Himalayas.